What Do the Letters Mean? Understanding TCM Practitioner Credentials

 It’s more than acupuncture!

-Traditional Chinese medicine school includes three years of western biomedical courses taught by a doctor.
-To ensure the safety of patients, it’s crucial to know how the human body works from a Traditional Chinese medicine perspective AND biomedical perspective.
+Traditional Chinese Medicine programs include three years of Western biomedical coursework, typically taught by a licensed medical doctor.
+To ensure the safety of patients, it’s crucial to know how the human body works from a TCM AND biomedical perspective.
 Though we cannot officially diagnose you with a western biomedical diagnosis, we are able to identify red flags and refer you to the appropriate professionals who can.
-In the state of Oregon, Traditional Chinese medicine practitioners are not considered primary care physicians (like your doctor) so we work closely with other healthcare professionals to provide the best resources available for your care.
+In the state of Oregon, TCM practitioners are not considered primary care physicians (like your doctor) so we work closely with other healthcare professionals to provide the best resources available for your care.

-Those who hold this master’s degree also have hundreds of hours of training in other Traditional Chinese medical modalities that accompany acupuncture, such as moxibustion, cupping, gua sha, nutrition, bodywork and herbal medicine!
+Those who hold this master’s degree also have hundreds of hours of training in other TCM modalities that accompany acupuncture, such as moxibustion, cupping, gua sha, nutrition, bodywork and herbal medicine!

-If you’re receiving Traditional Chinese medical modalities from someone who is not a licensed acupuncturist or from East Asian culture, be sure to ask them who they learned from to ensure the integrity of this traditional medicine in the United States!
+If you’re receiving TCM modalities from someone who is not a Licensed Acupuncturist or from East Asian culture, be sure to ask them who they trained with, to ensure the integrity of this traditional medicine in the United States!

 How is an LAc different from a Naturopathic Doctor (ND)?